SHEKHARKUMMARI/Git_Documentation/README.md

 #### Git is a widely used modern version control system for tracking changes in computer files.
 The term version control system suggests a system that records all the changes made to a file or set of data, so a specific version can be considered whenever needed.
 This feature makes the process of collaboration so feasible with all team members, making it considerably more comfortable to work over a big project.

+# Git Installation
 There are several ways to install Git on a Mac.
 In fact, if you've installed XCode (or it's Command Line Tools), Git may already be installed.
 To find out, open a terminal and enter git --version.

-$ git --version
+        1. $ git --version
            git version 2.32.0 (Apple Git-132)

-Git for Mac Installer
+### Git for Mac Installer

 The easiest way to install Git on a Mac is via the stand-alone installer:
-Download the latest Git for Mac installer.
+   1.Download the latest Git for Mac installer.
-Follow the prompts to install Git.
+   2.Follow the prompts to install Git.
-Open a terminal and verify the installation was successful by typing git --version:
+   3.Open a terminal and verify the installation was successful by typing  git --version:
         $ git --version

-Configure your Git username and email using the following commands.
-These details will be associated with any commits that you create:
+   4.Configure your Git username and email using the following commands.These details will be associated with any commits that you create:
         $ git config --global user.name "UserName"
         $ git config --global user.email "UserEmail"

-Install Git with Homebrew
+### Install Git with Homebrew

 If you have installed Homebrew to manage packages on OS X, you can follow these instructions to install Git:
-Open your terminal and install Git using Homebrew:
+   1.Open your terminal and install Git using Homebrew:
 	$ brew install git
-Verify the installation was successful by typing which git --version:
+   2.Verify the installation was successful by typing which git --version:
         $ git --version
-Configure your Git username and email using the following commands.
+   3.Configure your Git username and email using the following commands.
 These details will be associated with any commits that you create:
         $ git config --global user.name "UserName"
         $ git config --global user.email "UserEmail"

-Install Git with MacPorts
+### Install Git with MacPorts

 If you have installed MacPorts to manage packages on OS X, you can follow these instructions to install Git:

-Open your terminal and update MacPorts:
+   1.Open your terminal and update MacPorts:
         $ sudo port selfupdate
-Search for the latest available Git ports and variants:
+   2.Search for the latest available Git ports and variants:
         $ port search git
         $ port variants git
-Install Git with bash completion, the OS X keychain helper, and the docs:
+   3.Install Git with bash completion, the OS X keychain helper, and the docs:

         $ sudo port install git +bash_completion+credential_osxkeychain+doc

-Configure your Git username and email using the following commands.
+   4.Configure your Git username and email using the following commands.
 These details will be associated with any commits that you create:
         $ git config --global user.name "UserName"
         $ git config --global user.email "UserEmail"

 # 2.Git basic commands